Reduced blood circulation and hypertension caused by cutaneous folds

 Wikipedia

-Platelets are a component of blood that reacts to blood vessel injury by clumping.
+Platelets are components of blood that react to injury to blood vessels by forming an aggregate, by clumping.

-This is a normal response aimed at protecting the tissue; it only becomes a problem when the clots block the blood flow.
+This is a normal response intended to protect tissues; it only becomes problematic when clots obstruct blood flow.

-This internal process is very similar to an external one: the formation of coats of epidermis by your skin to protect itself from repeated folding.
+This internal process is very similar to an external one: superficial cicatrisation; the formation of coats of epidermis by your skin to protect itself from repeated folding.

-Your blood vessels get repeatedly folded along with your skin when you move or hold a position.
+Your blood vessels are repeatedly folded along with your skin when you move or hold a position.

 At the point where the folding occurs, the vessels get badly crushed and mangled.